-A recent study by IT solutions and services provider, Softchoice, showed that 70 percent of employees in the U.S. would quit their current job to work at a company that allows them to work outside of the office more frequently.
+A recent study by IT solutions and services provider, Softchoice, showed that 70% of employees in the U.S. would quit their current jobs to work at a company that allows them to work outside of the office more frequently.

 For me, remote work has also become spiritually advantageous.
 Here are just a few of the big picture spiritual benefits of telecommuting I’ve experienced over the past five or six years:

 #1: Flexible work days make space for spiritual routines.

 The Softchoice study found that 63% of Americans prefer a flexible eight-hour workday, while 37% would rather work eight straight hours.
 The ability to exercise ownership over your work schedule (within limits) creates opportunities to incorporate meditation, prayer, nature breaks and other spiritual practices into your daily routine.